andybalaam/cell/lexing.md

 * Strings (starting and ending with `"`, containing any other characters).
 * Some special punctuation: `(),{};:=`.
 * Arithmetic operations: `+-*/`.
-* Symbols (starting with a letter, containing any letter, number or an underscore).
+* Symbols (starting with a letter or underscore, containing any letter, number or an underscore).
 * Spaces and newlines, which are just used to separate tokens, and otherwise have no meaning (tabs are not allowed).